Cluster Ising quantum batteries can mimic super-extensive charging power: Introduction

 \section{Introduction}

 The quest to determine whether quantum technologies can outperform their classical counterparts is one of the main challenges across modern quantum science~\cite{Ezratty2024, AguadoLNP2024}.
-Within this vast landscape quantum batteries (QBs), devices devoted to store and release energy exploiting purely quantum effects, offer a fertile ground to explore this question, as they represent a paradigmatic setting in which energetic resources, charging mechanisms and quantum correlations interplay in a fruitful and nontrivial way~\cite{QuachJoule2023, CampaioliRMP2024, CamposeoAM2025, FerraroNRP2026}.
+Within this vast landscape, quantum batteries (QBs), devices devoted to store and release energy exploiting purely quantum effects, offer a fertile ground to explore this question, as they represent a paradigmatic setting in which energetic resources, charging mechanisms and quantum correlations interplay in a fruitful and nontrivial way~\cite{QuachJoule2023, CampaioliRMP2024, CamposeoAM2025, FerraroNRP2026}.

-Among the various figures of merit considered to characterize the performance of these devices, an important role is played by the stored energy and the average charging power, namely the energy which can be delivered to the battery per unit time~\cite{AndolinaPRB2018}.
-In multipartite architectures, composed of $N$ interacting subsystems, the stored energy is typically an extensive quantity, scaling linearly with system size $N$.
-Yet what has aroused significant interest is the possibility that the charging power per subsystems might scale in a super-extensive manner, namely $\propto N^{\alpha}$ with $\alpha>0$.
-This behavior indicates that adding cells accelerates the charging process in a way not achievable by independent units~\cite{BinderNJP2015, CampaioliPRL2017, GaoPRR2022, HuPRL2026}.
+Among the various figures of merit considered to characterize the performance of these devices, a crucial role is played by the stored energy and the average charging power, namely the energy which can be delivered to the battery per unit time~\cite{AndolinaPRB2018}.
+In multipartite architectures, where the QB is composed of $N$ interacting subsystems, the stored energy is typically an extensive quantity which scales linearly with $N$.
+Yet, significant interest sparked from the possibility that the charging power per subsystems might scale in a super-extensive manner, namely $\propto N^{\alpha}$ with $\alpha>0$.
+This behavior indicates that adding cells can accelerate the charging process in a way not achievable by independent units.~\cite{BinderNJP2015, CampaioliPRL2017, GaoPRR2022, HuPRL2026, Sreeram26, Schmid26}.
+The possibility to achieve a considerable charging power in systems of relative small size may have a relevant impact in technological applications such as photovoltaic devices~\cite{HymasArXiv2025}.